Henry Fitzalan-Howard, 15th Duke of Norfolk: Background

-Norfolk was the eldest son of Henry Fitzalan-Howard, 14th Duke of Norfolk, and Augusta Mary Minna Catherine, younger daughter of Edmund Lyons, 1st Baron Lyons.
+Norfolk was the eldest son of Henry Fitzalan-Howard, 14th Duke of Norfolk, and the Hon.
+Augusta Mary Minna Catherine, younger daughter of Edmund Lyons, 1st Baron Lyons.
 Edmund Fitzalan-Howard, 1st Viscount Fitzalan of Derwent, was his younger brother.
 The Duke was first educated at The Oratory School, but owing to restrictions from the Catholic Hierarchy he was unable to attend either Oxford or Cambridge Universities.
 His higher education instead consisted of a Grand Tour of Europe around 1867 under the guidance of classical scholar and biographer Robert Ornsby.

 Public career

 Norfolk succeeded to the dukedom at the age of 12 on the death of his father on 25 November 1860.
 He also succeeded to the hereditary office of Earl Marshal held by the Dukes of Norfolk.
+At the same time he inherited almost 50,000 acres with 19,400 acres in the West Riding of Yorkshire, 21,000 acres in Sussex and 4,400 acres in Norfolk.

-On 5 April 1871 he was commissioned as Captain in the part-time 9th (Arundel) Sussex Rifle Volunteer Corps, which had been raised by his father just before his death.
-He was promoted to Major in the 2nd Sussex Rifle Volunteers on 4 March 1882.
+On 5 April 1871 he was commissioned as captain in the part-time 9th (Arundel) Sussex Rifle Volunteer Corps, which had been raised by his father just before his death.
+He was promoted to major in the 2nd Sussex Rifle Volunteers on 4 March 1882.

 In 1895, he was sworn of the Privy Council and appointed Postmaster General by Lord Salisbury, a post he held until early 1900, when he resigned in order to serve in the Boer War.
 In 1895 he also became Mayor of Sheffield; serving two terms during which he arranged the city's monumental celebrations in honour of Queen Victoria's Diamond Jubilee in 1897.
 Shortly thereafter he was appointed the first Lord Mayor of Sheffield, but retained the office only until November 1897.
 He was appointed an honorary Freeman of the City of Sheffield three years later, in March 1900.
 In November 1900 he became the first Mayor of Westminster.